EmanuelePardini/MeetHub-Demo/README.md

 ## How to Use:

-1. Access the web app at [MeetHub](http://meethub.altervista.org).
-2. Click login and then register
+1. Click login and then register
-3. Now watch or add events around you
+2. Now watch or add events around you
-4. Join events and chat with users
+3. Join events and chat with users

 ## Project Setup: